0xDBFB7/scientific_standards/README.md

 To their credit, this field appears to have automatically standardized itself to a great degree.
 There is good agreement between

-2017, after Cabrini et al's 2007 paper validating their new chamber, Ong https://ejournal.ukm.my/serangga/article/viewFile/22882/7262 go back to using a K&L 1978 / Foster & Lutes chamber.
+In 2017, after Cabrini et al's 2007 paper validating their new chamber, [Ong et al](https://ejournal.ukm.my/serangga/article/viewFile/22882/7262) go back to using a K&L 1978 / (Foster & Lutes 1985) chamber.
 K&L specify a ~6 cm diameter flight tunnel.
 Cabrini use 20 cm diameter.
-Ong use 11 cm.
-Ong use a PVC (could trace bisphenol A plasticizer from PVC makes the mosquitoes randy, since hormones are a potential factor ["implying illogically that imitating the male wing beat sound would repel conspecific females."]).
+Ong et al use 11 cm.
+Ong et al use a PVC adaptor in one place. (could trace bisphenol plasticizer from PVC makes the mosquitoes randy, since hormones are a potential factor ["implying illogically that imitating the male wing beat sound would repel conspecific females."]?).

-Ong have noted a very important fact, and we see a possible mechanism by which the material and the diameter could alter the results:
+Ong have noted a very important fact, and here we see a possible mechanism by which the material and the diameter could alter the results:

 > "From the previous studies, mosquitoes were sensitive to the hand-touch contamination on the inner walls of the test chamber.
 This was carefully avoided by wearing hand gloves while carrying out the test and each part of the test chamber was washed with detergent after each assay."

-In a thesis by Dogan, 1998,
+Indeed, in a thesis by Dogan, 1998,

 > "To eliminate the human odor contamination, latex gloves were used at all times and the olfactometer was cleaned after each use with alcohol"
 >